Amarjit-ph/data-structure/README.md

 Common data structures include arrays, linked lists, stacks, queues, trees, graphs, and hash tables, each suited to different kinds of applications and tasks.

-### Here are real-world examples for various data structures:
+# Real-world examples for data structures

 ### 1. Array
+A collection of items stored at contiguous memory locations.
+All items are of the same type and can be accessed using an index.

 Application: Storing a list of temperatures recorded every hour in a day.